alimac/git-for-you-and-me/README.md

 Note:
 - tells us which branch are we on
+- Initial commit means there is no history written yet
-- shows untracked files, changed files
+- shows untracked files
 - gives hints